Outdoor Education (Flat Water Kayaking)

 - Consult Outdoor Education (Swimming) if swimming is involved.

-- Kayak with adequate flotation in nose and stern to prevent kayak from sinking when full of water.
+- Kayak with adequate floatation in nose and stern to prevent kayak from sinking when full of water.

-- Paddle (1 per paddler) and kayak must be checked for cracks, splinters and leaks.
+- Paddle (1 per paddler) and kayak checked for cracks, splinters and leaks.